alejandro-leon/sqs1/Readme.txt

 To add or remove new items, just edit the above files following the same format pattern shown in the examples included in the files.

+The source directory contains the source code for the SQS application in Ruby code.
+This can be run with the Ruby application.
+At the command prompt in the 'source' directory type: ruby sqs.rb

 If you have any real questions, find any bugs or have any constructive criticism, please feel free to e-mail the author at: ala3@student.london.ac.uk